mattduguid/mcp-101/README.md

 - this uses a couple of .pdf/.md files containing recipes [/data](data)
 - also a couple of web URLs, one for a wiki about the city of Porirua and one for a wiki of a work mate contained in the python code [/main.py#L32-L39](main.py#L32-L39)

-## create MCP server from content to be searched
+## create MCP server

-[edit main.py](main.py) which contains the code to run the MCP server including links to my sample .pdf/.md/web urls for custom content,
+[/main.py](/main.py) which contains the code to run the MCP server including links to my sample .pdf/.md/web urls for custom content,

 ## run and test (from cli)